YouwangDeng/YouwangDeng.github.io/_posts/2019-07-18-Bit-Manipulation-Notes.md

     ```
 - use bit to store multiple states to reduce space complexity
 - use '^' to seperate two number, find the first '1' position
+- condition check
+    - (expression A) ^ (expressiion B), to check if two expressions has different results